Jimmy Keaveney: Inter-county

 The 1977 Leinster final was a replay of the previous year with the result being the same.
-Meath provided some stiff opposition but fell short, eventually losing the game by 1-9 to 0-8.
+Meath provided some stiff opposition but fell short, eventually losing the game by 1–9 to 0–8.
 It was Keaveney's fourth consecutive Leinster title.
 Dublin later took on Kerry for the third consecutive year, however, this time it was in the All-Ireland semi-final.
 In one of the greatest games of football ever-played 'the Dubs' triumphed and booked a final apot against Armagh.
 An eight-goal thriller ensued, with Keaveney scoring the first of the day after just ninety seconds.
 He ended the day with a record 2-6 from play.
 Bobby Doyle soon followed with the first of his two goals while John McCarthy got a fifth.
-Armagh were awarded two penalties, hbut did not take a number of other goal-scoring opportunities.
-A 5-12 to 3-6 victory gave Dublin a second consecutive title and gave Keaveney a third All-Ireland winners' medal in four years.
+Armagh were awarded two penalties, but did not take a number of other goal-scoring opportunities.
+A 5–12 to 3–6 victory gave Dublin a second consecutive title and gave Keaveney a third All-Ireland winners' medal in four years.
 He was later presented with a second All-Star award while he retained his status as Texaco Footballer of the Year.

 1978 saw Keaveney add a second National League title to his collection.
 A fifth consecutive Leinster winners' medal soon followed as Dublin accounted for Kildare.
 It was his sixth provincial medal in total.
 The eleven-point victory in this game made Keaveney's side the favourites to secure a remarkable third All-Ireland title in-a-row.
 While the game should have been an historic occasion, a rout ensued.
 The game is chiefly remembered for Mikey Sheehy's sensational goal.
 A free was awarded and the Kerry forward lobbed the ball over the head of Paddy Cullen, who was caught off his line arguing with the referee.
 New Kerry full-forward Eoin Liston entered the record books as he scored a hat-trick of goals.
 Pat Spillane played all over the field, including goalkeeper after Charlie Nelligan was sent off.
-At the full-time whistle Kerry were the winners by 5-11 to 0-9.
+At the full-time whistle Kerry were the winners by 5–11 to 0–9.
 In spite of surrendering the All-Ireland title Keaveney was later presented with a third All-Star.
 He subsequently retired from inter-county football.